TraquPjatk/Bunker/README.md

 &emsp;&emsp;&emsp;Since the lightning level there is moderate, it might cause troubles only if
 &emsp;&emsp;&emsp;a player goes there during the night and actively uses NVGs.
 &emsp;&emsp;&emsp;♠ I am not going to fix this.
+&emsp;&emsp;&emsp;♠ This has not happened on one of the two servers than ran it.

 &emsp;♦ Map has many items of `Land_Roadblock_Table` & `Land_Roadblock_WoodenCrate` classes.
 &emsp;&emsp;I strongly advise - assigning loot spawns to them, as they do on Livonia.